Structure Unbiased Adversarial Model for Medical Image Segmentation: Experimental Results

 \subsubsection{Comparison with prior arts}

 The performance of the image translation is evaluated in terms of both structure and intensity distribution.

 \textbf{{Evaluation on Structure Translation}}: The performance evaluation of the structure transfer is challenging.
 Ideally, it would be evaluated by comparing the translated image with the corresponding image from the other machine.
-However, it is not practical to image the exact same region of the object using different machines.
+However, it is not practical in image to identify the exact same region of the object using different machines.
 Since the main objective of the translation is to improve subsequent analysis, we evaluate its performance using the segmentation results indirectly.

-A segmentation network based on the U-Net architecture is first trained using the SINA dataset.
+A segmentation network based on the U-Net architecture is first trained using the SINA dataset (training/target dataset).
 The proposed generative model is trained to translate ATLANTIS images such that the structure characteristics and intensity distributions of the translated images are similar to those in SINA.
-The trained U-Net segmentation model is then applied on the translated data to detect the three boundaries, which are subsequently used to evaluate the performance of the image to image translation model.
+The trained U-Net segmentation model is then applied on the translated data (test/source dataset) to detect the three boundaries, which are subsequently used to evaluate the performance of the image-to-image translation model.

-The commonly used mean intersection-over-union ($mIoU$) \cite{khoreva2017simple}, the mean Sørensen–Dice coefficient ($Dice$), the accuracy ($Acc$) , the sensitivity ($Sen$), the specificity ($Spe$), and the false discovery rate ($FDR$) are used as evaluation metrics.
+The mean intersection-over-union ($mIoU$) \cite{khoreva2017simple}, the mean Sørensen–Dice coefficient ($Dice$), the accuracy ($Acc$) , the sensitivity ($Sen$), the specificity ($Spe$), and the false discovery rate ($FDR$) are used as evaluation metrics.